imzqqq/chat/website/spec/content/server-server-api.md

 to serve content originating from a remote server, it needs to ask the remote server for the media.

-Servers should use the server described in the Chat Content URI, which has the format `mxc://{ServerName}/{MediaID}`.
+Servers should use the server described in the Matrix Content URI, which has the format `mxc://{ServerName}/{MediaID}`.
 Servers should use the download endpoint described in the [Client-Server API](/client-server-api), being sure to use